-- beesuit tunic (more comfortable and practical than a beesuit)
+- a bee suit tunic (more comfortable and practical than a bee suit)

 Always remember to tuck your trousers into your socks to prevent nasty stings!
 Visit Modern Beekeeping for some good-quality bee attire.
-You can also pick up equipment and clothes on eBay of course!
+You can also pick up equipment and clothes on eBay.

-Asking other BKA members if they could lend or sell you a swarm is a great way to start.
-If you’re buying from a stranger have an experienced bee handler come along with you; being swindled will mean money down the pan.
+Asking other association members if they could lend or sell you a swarm is a great way to start.
+If you’re buying from a stranger, have an experienced bee-handler come along with you; being swindled will mean money down the pan.

 Again, there are many differing opinions as to the best way of getting your bee colony started.
-Ask old timers at your BKA how they started and adhere to their words of wisdom.
+Ask old timers at your association how they started, and adhere to their words of wisdom.

 You will have to choose between a small colony (a nucleus) and a full colony.
-A nucleus is a ‘mini colony’ of about 3-5 frames of bees.
-A full colony consists of around 10-11 frames of bees.
+A nucleus is a ‘mini colony‘ of about three to five frames of bees.
+A full colony consists of 10 or 11 frames of bees.

 All colonies will need:

 - worker bees (female bees)